Polarimetry and albedo of the Near-Earth Asteroid 2025 FA22: Observations

 \subsection{Filter polarimetry with ALFOSC}

-We obtained imaging polarimetric observations in the R\_Bes and B\_Bes filters with the Alhambra Faint Object Spectrograph and Camera (ALFOSC) attached to the Nordic Optical Telescope (NOT) during three nights.
+We obtained imaging polarimetric observations in the R\_Bes and B\_Bes filters (see Table~\ref{tab:Filters}) with the Alhambra Faint Object Spectrograph and Camera (ALFOSC) attached to the F/11 focus of the $2.56$~m Nordic Optical Telescope (NOT) during three nights from 2025-09-18 05:09 UT (phase angle $104.24^\circ$) to 2025-09-24 04:14 UT (phase angle $28.19^\circ$).
+See table~\ref{tab:ObservingLog} for more details.
 The polarimetric setup consists of a rotatable retarder waveplate followed by a calcite plate as a beam-splitting device.
 Observations in each filter consisted of exposures at 16 different retarder waveplate angles.
 As in the case of FoReRo2, a number of frames were removed due to background star contamination.
 Data were reduced using dedicated Python scripts.
+Further description of the instrument and data reduction technique are outlined in \citet{Grayetal2024}.